A Spring in Your Step and Pain in Your Hip:

 There are various treatment options for hip osteoarthritis that can aid in the relief of pain and help us to maintain an active lifestyle.
 These include activity and lifestyle modifications, physical therapy, the use of heating pads to decrease stiffness in the joint, anti-inflammatory medications such as ibuprofen, and steroid injections.

-When these treatments fail to provide adequate pain relief, and when the pain and loss of function affect our quality of life, a hip replacement surgery may be indicated.
+When these treatments fail to provide adequate pain relief, and when the pain and loss of function affect our quality of life, hip replacement surgery may be indicated.
 This consists of removing the arthritis and using artificial implants to replace the worn-out hip joint.

 Certainly, arthritis is not the only source of hip pain.
-If you don’t have osteoarthritis but you are still experiencing hip pain that flares up when you go for a run or hit the links, there are many other potential causes for the discomfort.
-It could be due to tendonitis, muscle tightness and strains, bursitis, or a tear to the hip labrum.
+If you don’t have osteoarthritis but are still experiencing hip pain that flares up when you go for a run or hit the links, there are many other potential causes for the discomfort.
+It could be due to tendonitis, muscle tightness, and strains, bursitis, or a tear to the hip labrum.

 Athletes are particularly prone to these injuries.
 Hip tendonitis is caused by inflammation or irritation of a tendon in the hip.
 Tendonitis often occurs with overuse of the hip muscles, something that can easily occur as one resumes warm-weather activities too quickly after a winter of decreased exercise.